Suriya-Pravin/EXNO2DS/README.md

-# Ex 2
+# Ex-2
 # AIM:
 To perform Exploratory Data Analysis on the given data set.

 # EXPLANATION:
 The primary aim with exploratory analysis is to examine the data for distribution, outliers and anomalies to direct specific testing of your hypothesis.

 # ALGORITHM:
 STEP 1: Import the required packages to perform Data Cleansing,Removing Outliers and Exploratory Data Analysis.